AwalaApp/specs/README.md

 - [RS-005 (PoSocket)](rs005-posocket.md): Parcel delivery over TCP/Unix Sockets.
 This is a purpose-built Layer 7 protocol, and the most efficient way to establish a PDN.
 - [RS-007 (PoHTTP)](rs007-pohttp.md): Parcel delivery over HTTP.
 An alternative to PoSocket, to lower the barrier to adopt Relaynet.
 - [RS-009 (PogRPC)](rs009-pogrpc.md): Parcel delivery over gRPC.
-Another alternative to CoSocket, to lower the barrier to adopt Relaynet.
+Another alternative to PoSocket, to lower the barrier to adopt Relaynet.

 Finally, [RS-010](rs010-pdn-browser.md) defines a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.